×

 If you are thinking about moving to Uruguay, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of all utilities is higher than in the United States.
 Real estate taxes are much less.
 Buying a car is much much more expensive because of the import tax but the import tax seems to stay with the car so the retained value is high.
 Gasoline is the same as in Europe which is high compared to the U.S. And Punta in general is not cheap.
 The reason to live in Punta del Este is because it is a good way to live, that is, the food is fresh, the air and water are clean, it is beautiful, the beaches are wonderful, the people are welcoming, and you can live as you cannot in Europe or the U.S. any longer.
 What I mean is that the cost of help is affordable.
 People services are available and affordable, whether that is having your clothes tailored, going to the doctor/dentist, finding a gardener, a chef, cleaning services . . .
 You can afford to live well and the people providing the services are ahppy to do it.
-There is no class struggle in Uruguay," explained one expat living in Punta del Este, Uruguay.
+There is no class struggle in Uruguay," replied a member in Punta del Este.

 Should I buy or rent a home in Uruguay?